Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

     ^pt...[i]             // equivalent to our [i]pt
     sizeof...(^pt)        // equivalent to our sizeof...(pt)

   This has the advantage of being tightly coupled to expansion, and thereby makes moot the difference between indexing (which produces a value) and slicing (which produces a pack).
-However, this also precludes composition of slicing or indexing.
-Separating indexing/slicing from unpacking also enforces a distinction between product types and parameter packs, which may or may not be desirable.
+However, this also precludes composition of slicing or indexing (see `Why choose trailing index?`_ for an example where composition may be useful).
+Separating indexing/slicing from unpacking enforces a distinction between product types and parameter packs, which may or may not be desirable.
 It also results in more roundabout and verbose syntax for indexed access to a product type.

 The exact syntax for these features can be debated.
 We prefer prefix :cpp:`operator[]` because C++ programmers are already familiar with :cpp:`operator[]` as an indexing operator, which is essentially what we are proposing (especially for the single value case), and because the proposed syntax is very similar to Python, which will already be familiar to some C++ programmers.
 At the same time, the choice of a prefix as opposed to postfix syntax makes it clear that the slicing operation |--| which we like to think of as *compile-time indexing* |--| is different from the usual *run-time indexing*.
 The proposed syntax also applies "naturally" to both parameter packs and product types, which gives us a single feature with broad applicability, rather than two entirely orthogonal features.